tcondeixa/bucket-web-client/README.md

 # Bucket Web Client

-It provides a web abstraction for list and get methods for files in AWS S3 Buckets and GCP Storage Buckets.
+This project provides a web abstraction for the `list` and `get` methods for AWS S3 Buckets and GCP Storage Buckets.

-The authentication is provided by the google Oauth and the authorisation is defined as a configuration of the service.
-The service allow you to define the set of buckets that each user can access, based on bucket names and user google emails.
+Authentication is done using Google OAuth and the authorisation is defined in the configuration of the service.
+You are able to define the set of buckets that each user can access, based on bucket names and user emails addresses.

-The service also provides the option to define friendly bucket names to be displayed to the end user.
+The service also provides the option to define user-friendly bucket names.

 ## Configuration:

+### AWS

 The service needs AWS IAM permissions to access the S3 buckets, and they will be checked in the following order:
 1. Environmental variables.